 If a parent has concerns about a child's development, please call 402-436-1920.
-After the referral has been received, you will receive a call within 7 days.
+We can conduct an evaluation at no cost to you.
+After the referral has been received, you will receive a call within seven days.
 The team will conduct a child and family assessment to determine the child and family needs and priorities.
 The team will collaborate with you to determine if your child qualifies for special education according to NDE Rule 52 or NDE Rule 51.
-For children who are found to be eligible for early intervention or early childhood special education services, the child's team, which includes the child's parent(s) will develop an IFSP or IEP to address the child's needs.
+For children who are found to be eligible for early intervention or early childhood special education services, the child's team, which includes the child's parent(s), will develop an IFSP or IEP to address the child's needs.